OpenSextant/Xponents/solr/README.md

 * OpenSextant "Xponents Solr" is a particular Solr-based gazetteer implementation the provides specific features to the Xponents API, taggers, etc.

-You need not know all about Solr or Solr 4.x to use this.
+You do NOT need know all about Solr or Lucene to make use of this, but it helps when you need to optimize or extend things for new langauges.

 Getting started